sanketg186/Arvato/README.md

 - sklearn
 - xgboost
 ## Project Motivation <a name="motivation"></a>
-In this project, we will dive into the Arvato dataset for Germany.
-In order to understand the customer, we will follow CRISP-DM (Cross-Industry Standard Process of Data Mining).
-We will look at the
+In this project, We will analyze demographics data for customers of a mail-order sales company in Germany, we will compare it against demographics information for the general population.
+We will use unsupervised learning techniques to perform customer segmentation, identifying the parts of the population that best describe the core customer base of the company.
+Then, we will apply what we have learned on another dataset with demographics information for targets of a marketing campaign for the company, and use a model to predict which individuals are most likely to convert into future customers for the company.
+The data that we will use has been provided by at Bertelsmann Arvato Analytics, and represents a real-life data science task.

 ## File Descriptions <a name="files"></a>
 This folder contains to jupyter notebooks.